lisushka/talks/transcripts/obscure-security.md

 # Obscure Security on Kubernetes - Transcript

-[DAWN]: Hello everyone!
+DAWN: Hello everyone!
 Ah, it's been a while since I've been here, erm, and - I do appreciate that Rob has said that I need no introduction.
 I have indeed been working more on security lately, and so today, I would like to take you through 'Obscure Security on Kubernetes'.
 Do you have no idea what that means?
 Cool!
 Because I also had absolutely no idea what that meant, until I started delving into the wold of Kubernetes security.
 So let me take you through it.

 First of all, I would like to acknowledge the Wurundjeri people of the Kulin Nation, on whose land I am presenting today.
 This is, and always will be, Aboriginal land.
 Their sovereignty was never ceded.